CP1401/Practicals/prac_03/README.md

 The following problem is partly done for you.
 Complete your parts.

-The Python Party wins government at the next election and introduce a simpler tax system that works like this:
+The Python Party wins government at the next election and introduce a simple tax system that works like this:

 - If you earn under $100, you pay no tax
 - If you earn between $100 and $1000, you pay 5% tax on the total amount
 - If you earn over $1000, you pay 10% tax on the total amount

-Write the pseudocode for this (in comments), then copy the code below and complete it.
+**Write the pseudocode** for this in comments, then copy the code below and complete it.
 Note the use of meaningful constants provided.

 First, think of which decision pattern applies.